-The CIT Law imposes a 10% withholding income tax on dividends distributed by foreign invested enterprises to their immediate holding companies outside Mainland China.
+The CIT Law imposes a 10% withholding income tax on dividends distributed by foreign invested enterprises in the PRC to their immediate holding companies outside Mainland China.
 A lower withholding tax rate may be applied if there is a tax treaty between Mainland China and the jurisdiction of the foreign holding company.
-A holding company in Hong Kong, for example, will be subject to a 5% withholding tax rate under an arrangement between the PRC and the Hong Kong Special Administrative Region on the "Avoidance of Double Taxation and Prevention of Fiscal Evasion with Respect to Taxes on Income and Capital", if such holding company is considered a non-PRC resident enterprise and holds at least 25% of the equity interests in the PRC foreign invested enterprise distributing the dividends, subject to approval of the PRC local tax authority.
+A holding company in Hong Kong, for example, will be subject to a 5% withholding tax rate under an arrangement between the PRC and the Hong Kong Special Administrative Region on the "Avoidance of Double Taxation and Prevention of Fiscal Evasion with Respect to Taxes on Income and Capital," if such holding company is considered a non-PRC resident enterprise and holds at least 25% of the equity interests in the PRC foreign invested enterprise distributing the dividends, subject to approval of the PRC local tax authority.
 However, if the Hong Kong holding company is not considered to be the beneficial owner of such dividends under applicable PRC tax regulations, such dividend will remain subject to a withholding tax rate of 10%.

-PRC Value-Added Tax and Business Tax
+PRC Value Added Tax and Business Tax

-Revenues from the brand advertising and search and Web directory businesses, as well as online game revenues generated from licensed mobile games and from Changyou's Web game operations that were not developed in-house, are subject to VAT.
-VAT payable is the difference between the output VAT (at a rate of 6%) and available input VAT amount (at the rate applicable to the supplier).
-Revenues from 7Road that are deemed to be derived from the sale of software are subject to VAT.
-VAT is payable by 7Road at a rate of 17%, with a 14% immediate tax refund irrespective of the availability of any input VAT, resulting in a net rate of 3%.
-Other online game revenues from MMOG operations and self-developed mobile games are subject to a 5% business tax.
+Revenues from brand advertising, from the search and search-related business, from Changyou's Web games and from licensed mobile games, as well as revenues from mobile-related services, which are recorded as others revenues, are subject to VAT.
+To record VAT payable, the Group adopted the net presentation method, which presents the difference between the output VAT (at a rate of 6%) and available input VAT amount (at the rate applicable to the supplier).
+Online game revenues from the operation of PC games and self-developed mobile games are subject to a 5% PRC business tax ("Business Tax").